 On top of its usefulness for speakers, eSpeakers has been of growing importance for event planners.
 As planners search for speakers, saving time and finding a quality speaker within their budget is of the utmost importance.
 That’s where eSpeakers comes in.
 Because you are given an eSpeakers speaker profile with your account, you’re automatically entered into the eSpeakers marketplace.
 This hub of thought leaders makes it easy for event planners to find you, contact you, and book you for their speaking gigs quickly and with confidence.

-Pro Tip: The SpeakerFlow team is on their way to becoming a certified partner with eSpeakers, too.
-So, if you’re unsure if you’re using it effectively or if you’re unsure whether you should purchase an eSpeakers account, feel free to give us a ring.
-We’re big on free advice around here. 😊
+Pro Tip: The SpeakerFlow team is a certified partner with eSpeakers, and our CRM has a direct integration with it.
+So, if you’re unsure if you’re using it effectively or if you’d like to connect your CRM and eSpeakers account, feel free to give us a ring.
+We’ve got you covered. 😊

 While a lot of these tools may be new, this one is an oldie but a goodie: G Suite.
 If you haven’t heard of G Suite, you’ve likely still used one of the apps included in the G Suite package, such as Google Drive, Google Docs, or Google Calendar.
 Each of these apps, along with a handful of others, is combined in a single purchase for business owners.
 By using G Suite, you have a network of applications and tools available to you through a single login for a low monthly fee.
 The image to the right showcases just a few of the ways you can use G Suite applications in your day to day processes for booking speaking gigs.